 Here is what you can expect on a whale watching trip with San Juan Excursions.

 We were very lucky that our tour fell on the day that J Pod met L Pod for the first time in months.
-So, there were more whales to see, and they were displaying social behaviors that you may not see on a typical day.
+So, there were more orcas to see, and they were displaying social behaviors that you may not see on a typical day.
 We heard vocalizations above the water, saw tail slaps, and lots of social play.
-Our on-board naturalists, who see whales just about every day, were beside themselves with excitement.
+Our on-board naturalists, who see these animals just about every day, were beside themselves with excitement.

 Here are a few photos of the orcas from our trip, all courtesy of San Juan Excursions:

-The law requires that boats stay 200 yards away from the whales, so most or all of your views and photos will be from a distance.
-However, seeing a huge whale in the wild from any distance is an exhilarating experience.
+The law requires that boats stay 200 yards away from the animals, so most or all of your views and photos will be from a distance.
+However, seeing an orca in the wild from any distance is an exhilarating experience.
 We also spotted a minke whale on our trip with San Juan Excursions and you may see humpbacks or grays as well.